cjdelisle/econet-linux-wiki/hardware/EN751221/frame-engine.md

 At initiation, the `next_idx` just points to the next element in the array, and for RX, it is enough that it stays this way because there's no reason to dequeue packets in any order other than the order that they are received.
 However, in the TX direction it is a different story.
 The order in which the QDMA engine dequeues packets is NOT the order that you enqueued them, it's an order based on priority - with highest priority and lowest priority (dropped packets) being dequeued before medium priority.
 Because the pool of ready TX DSCPs will become out of order, the `next_idx` field allows the driver to create a linked list starting from whichever packet the driver is currently processing to whichever packet you are just now enqueuing.
 When you enqueue a packet to transmit, you just need to have one spare DSCP that will be used to enqueue your *next* packet, and that's the index you will fill in to the `next_idx`.
 You can even enqueue multiple packets at the same time, as long as the first one is using your spare DSCP from your previous send, each one pointing to the next, and the `CPU_IDX` is set to the last one.
 The DMA engine will just walk the linked list from it's current `DMA_IDX` until it reaches your `CPU_IDX` and then stop.

 Because TX packets are processed out of order, there is also a "Done List", referred to in the drivers as an "IRQ Queue".
 This is just an array of packet indexes that are completed.

-### Hardware Forwarding
-The QDMA also has another pair of rings for hardware forwarding, but these are not that important to understand because the driver only needs to provide them with memory.

 ### DMA DSCP Message
 Every packet that is sent or received will be registered to a Packet Descriptor in the TX or RX ring, the layout of the descriptor is as follows: